microsoft/generative-ai-for-beginners/6-text-generation-apps/README.md

 - Build a text generation app using openai.
 - Configure your app to use more or less tokens and also change the temperature, for a varied output.

-## References

-TODO, openai

-## Learning goals

-- Understand what a text generation app is.
-- Explain what semantic kernel is and how you can use it to build a text generation app.

 ## What is a text generation app?

 Normally when you build an app it some kind of interface like the following: